 The SDRC will work with the student, their treating medical professional, and relevant faculty and staff via an interactive process.
 This will involve gathering detailed information on the student’s medical condition and the design and requirements of the course(s) the student is requesting to attend remotely.
 A number of accommodations and adjustments will be explored, if supported by appropriate medical documentation, to develop the best approach for the student.

 I am an international student.
-Can I take Fall 2021 classes remotely?
+Can I take classes remotely?

 International students that are able to travel to the United States are expected to attend courses in person.
-International students who may not be able to attend in-person classes in Fall 2021 because of travel restrictions related to COVID-19 should consult with their academic advisor and the Office of International Affairs to evaluate their options.
+International students who may not be able to attend in-person because of travel restrictions related to COVID-19 should consult with their academic advisor and the Office of International Affairs to evaluate their options.

 It is more cost effective for me to live away from Riverside.
-Can I take Fall 2021 classes remotely?
+Can I take classes remotely?

-Will I need to be vaccinated for COVID-19 before returning to campus for Fall 2021?
+Will I need to be vaccinated for COVID-19 before returning to campus?

-Consistent with scientific evidence on the importance of vaccine adoption to control spread of the virus, to the extent permissible by law, the University of California will require all enrolled students to be vaccinated for COVID-19, effective this fall quarter.
+Consistent with scientific evidence on the importance of vaccine adoption to control spread of the virus, to the extent permissible by law, the University of California will require all enrolled students to be vaccinated for COVID-19, effective Fall 2021 quarter.
 This policy will apply to all undergraduate and graduate students in U.S.-based programs.
 UCR will consider medical or religious exemptions to the vaccine requirement for students.
-Details on the process to request an exemption will be announced this summer.
 The latest COVID-19 Vaccines message to campus are on the Campus Return website.

-What if I do not feel safe returning to campus for Fall 2021?
+What if I do not feel safe returning to campus?

 The University is following guidance provided by the CDC and other authorities and putting best practices into place to ensure a safe resumption of in-person instruction.
 However, students must decide what is right for them based on their circumstances, preferences, goals, and personal judgments of risk.
 We encourage all students to speak with their academic advisor before making this decision.